Scythe

-A scythe consists of a shaft about 170 cm long called a snaith, snath, snathe or sned, traditionally made of wood but now sometimes of metal.
+A scythe consists of a shaft called a snaith, snath, snathe or sned, traditionally made of wood but now sometimes of metal.
 Simple snaiths are straight with offset handles, others have an "S" curve or are steam-bent in three dimensions to place the handles in an ergonomic configuration but close to the shaft.
 The snaith has either one or two short handles at right angles to it, usually one near the upper end and always another roughly in the middle.
 The handles are usually adjustable to suit the user.
 A curved, steel blade between 60 and 90 cm long attaches at the lower end at 90°, or less, to the snaith.
 Scythes almost always have the blade projecting from the left side of the snaith when in use, with the cutting edge towards the mower; left-handed scythes are made but cannot be used together with right-handed scythes as the left-handed mower would be mowing in the opposite direction and could not mow in a team.
 Left-handed scythes primarily exist not to suit left-handed mowers but to mow back out from an obstruction on the left, such as when mowing back from the end of a ditch; ditch mowers may have both left- and right-handed ditch-scythes with them to do this.